nikolaospapachristou/CancerSymptomNetworks/README.md

 Below please find attached **a list of interactive Bayesian Networks**, ran on the same set of cancer symptom data.
 The dataset consisted of 1328 patients, and 38 symptoms.
 The networks were created by the **symptom dimension of occurrence**.

-The **size of nodes** represent the prevalence of occurrence for each symptom in our dataset.
+The **size of nodes** represent the prevalence of each symptom in our dataset.
 The **width of the edges** are proportional to the strentgh that symptoms connect with each other, based on the conditional probabilities identified with the BN algorithm.

 By **clicking on a node** you can see its markov blanket, meaning the specific symptom with its parents and children.
 You can see the same markov blanket by selecting a symptom by the **menu on the left**.